gouherdanish/gouherdanish.github.io/_posts/2024-09-12-q-learning.md

 **Step 1**

+- Agent select action Right - Exploration
-- Agent moves right from state 1 to state 2
+- Agent moves from state 1 to state 2
 - No reward in the next state, so $R_{t+1} = 0$
 - At 2, max q-value out of all the actions is